 - Set a monthly automatic payment from your personal account to your joint account (calculate and estimate of your monthly household expenses and divide it by 2).

-- Get one debit card for each and use it to pay common expenses: groceries, common hobbies, restaurants, trips, home improvement.
+- Get one debit card for each and use it to pay common expenses: groceries, common hobbies, restaurants, trips, and home improvement.

 Side note: To differentiate our personal card from our joint one, Octave drew a heart on the joint one while we were still at the bank.
 My heart melted.

-2 savings account
+Two savings account